codeofdusk/gptcmd/README.md

 Switched to thread 'induction'
 ```

-The `slice` command copies a range of messages to the detached thread, overwriting any existing contents:
+The `copy` command copies all messages in the specified range and appends the copies to the thread provided, creating it if it doesn't exist.
+If no thread is provided, `copy` copies messages to the detached thread:

 ```
 induction(gpt-3.5-turbo) thread